GYG-be/gyg-be.github.io/Workouts/7_Listing.md

 3.6 **Jiu Jitsu Movement Drills** Like shadowboxing for boxers, these are warmups, solo drills, flexibility exercises are nothing more than mimicking jiu-jitsu moves, learning new moves or applying new principles to your jiu jitus, it's important to *just get on the mat and roll* to increase flexibility but it might be best [and fun] to develop your own routine or customized list of things that need more of your focus, but it's important to just continually be looking to add variety, ie *sometimes it's almost ok to use your smartphone to scroll through ideas for new material to add to your workout* ...
 [15 essential solo drills](https://evolve-mma.com/blog/15-essential-bjj-solo-drills-for-all-levels/), [Danaher's 18 solo drill](https://bjjequipment.com/bjj-solo-drills/), [Grapple Arts Guide To Solo Drills](https://www.grapplearts.com/the-ultimate-guide-to-bjj-solo-drills/), [Elite Sports Solo BJJ Drills](https://www.elitesports.com/blogs/news/19-best-bjj-solo-drills), [Team Digitsu's At Home Training](https://app.digitsu.com/a/bjj-solo-drills-the-ultimate-guide-for-at-home-training)

-## Martial arts EXPLORATION
+## Wednesday -- Martial arts EXPLORATION

-Deep dive ...
-31 day syllabus for every day ... each day, Learn one step of a old school Tai chi form per day and think about WHY that step is useful ... each day, explore more [internal martial arts](https://en.wikipedia.org/wiki/Neijia) such as [Tai Chi](https://en.wikipedia.org/wiki/Tai_chi), [Xingyiquan](https://en.wikipedia.org/wiki/Xingyiquan) and [Baguazhang](https://en.wikipedia.org/wiki/Baguazhang) which focus on the internal aspects, such as spiritual, mental or qi-related aspects, as opposed to an ["external" martial arts](https://en.wikipedia.org/wiki/Chinese_martial_arts) such [Shaolin Kung Fu](https://en.wikipedia.org/wiki/Shaolin_kung_fu) and [different animal styles](https://en.wikipedia.org/wiki/Animal_styles_in_Chinese_martial_arts) which focused on external physiological aspects.
+Hump day is for the deepest dive into martial arts, especially integrating old school martial arts with newer BJJ or Sambo Hybrid ... develop a 31-day syllabus for every day's training activities ... each day, Learn one step of a old school Tai chi form per day and think about WHY that step is useful ... each day, explore more [internal martial arts](https://en.wikipedia.org/wiki/Neijia) such as [Tai Chi](https://en.wikipedia.org/wiki/Tai_chi), [Xingyiquan](https://en.wikipedia.org/wiki/Xingyiquan) and [Baguazhang](https://en.wikipedia.org/wiki/Baguazhang) which focus on the internal aspects, such as spiritual, mental or qi-related aspects, as opposed to an ["external" martial arts](https://en.wikipedia.org/wiki/Chinese_martial_arts) such [Shaolin Kung Fu](https://en.wikipedia.org/wiki/Shaolin_kung_fu) and [different animal styles](https://en.wikipedia.org/wiki/Animal_styles_in_Chinese_martial_arts) which focused on external physiological aspects.
  ... exploration of the family tree of traditional martial arts might begin by [exploring the cultural history of martial arts](https://en.wikipedia.org/wiki/History_of_martial_arts) ... compare with [no nonsense self defense](https://www.amazon.com/Meditations-Violence-Comparison-Martial-Training-ebook/dp/B01DN0GVM4) and adopt a fighter's mindset about always having a plan for ***practical*** street fighting situations that one might face and being appropriately able to rapidly arm oneself with available weapon-like materials.

-## Pilates-based drills, like DDP yoga, but Pilates
+## Thursday -- Pilates-based drills, like DDP yoga, but Pilates

 [Pilates-based routines/drills for older wrestlers](https://g.co/gemini/share/adda302e6830)